cardanmomo/CV/index.md

 <font size="4">
 Delivering new technologies in benefit of the society is my passion.
 My experience as a researcher in industry and academia has prepared me to react to the technological challenges facing the digital age.
 I manage a project focusing on the development of predictive models to better understand and improve a sustainable energy solution.
-My most recent results explain a decade-long problem about geometric constraints.
+My most recent results resolve a decade-long problem about geometric constraints.
 </font>
 </center>